intellij-rust/intellij-rust/README.md

 ```

 This creates a zip archive in `build/distributions` which you can install with the `Install plugin from disk...` action found in `Settings > Plugins`.

+Note that it will download all build dependencies, so make sure you have enough space (one GB should be enough).
+You need IDEA 15 (or newer) to use this plugin.

 ## Usage